-• SCA B148, Rommel Villa - (Editors)
+SCA B148, Rommel Villa - (Editors & Asst Editor, who must attend first 2 classes)

-Tuesday, January 10th, Class #1
+Tuesday, August 22nd, Class #1-Orientation & Presentations

-9:00AM-10:15AM | Introduction to core 480 faculty and SAs, guidelines /class structure/calendar review.
+9:00am-10:15am | Introduction to core 480 faculty and SAs, guidelines /class structure/calendar review.
 Please come to class having read all the scripts and guidelines.
 Come with any questions you may have.

-10:30AM-12:00PM | Crew by Crew presentations of project status
+10:30-11:50pm | Crew by Crew presentations of project status